 What have you already got?

-Another avenue is home contents insurance.
+Another avenue is including your phone under home contents insurance.
 You could add your iPhone to your policy by opting for it to include personal possessions cover, which applies to items lost, stolen, or damaged in the home.
 Be careful, though - home insurance excess fees are usually higher and could result in higher future premiums.

 Beware loopholes in terms and conditions

-Most standalone policies are reasonable, but some have small loopholes with big repercussions - the Financial Conduct Authority has previously reported that many mobile insurers have misleading terms and conditions.
+Most standalone policies are reasonable, but some have small loopholes with big repercussions - the Financial Conduct Authority (FCA), which regulates businesses, has previously reported that many mobile insurers have misleading terms and conditions.

-A few insurers don't protect iPhones from computer viruses, though that's a minor concern on iOS, and a handful will only cover theft and unauthorised data costs if reported within 12 hours.
+A few insurers don't protect iPhones from computer viruses, although that's a minor concern on iOS, and a handful will only cover theft and unauthorised data costs if reported within 12 hours.